5 Ways to Recognize Patient Safety Awareness Week (2026)

 5. Reset Your Facility’s Safety Practices

 Beyond raising awareness and showing appreciation, it’s also important to take actionable steps to improve your facility’s safety practices.
-Use this week as an opportunity to “reset” by reviewing your institutional protocols and aligning them with your safety performance goals.
+Use these patient safety awareness days as an opportunity to “reset” by reviewing your institutional protocols and aligning them with your safety performance goals.

 Also, encourage your staff to attend other patient safety events and workshops around the community.
 Since this week is about sharing resources and information, your team can gain valuable insights from other organizations while also sharing strategies that have been successful for your patients.